AliAksoyy/React-FireContactApp/README.md

-<h1 align="center">React My Blog App</h1>
+<h1 align="center">React Fire-Contact App</h1>

 <h3>Overview</h3>
-👨‍💻 In this project I mastered React skills.
-I used mainly REACT and Material UI, Bootstrap, React Router, Redux, Formik/Yup, Firebase.
+👨‍💻 👨In this project I mastered React skills.
+I used mainly REACT and Material UI, Bootstrap, Redux, Firebase.
 You can see visual demo of the website below.
 The objective is to build out this real-like webpage and make it looking as professional as possible..
 <hr>

 ## ✨ Demo